votca/votca/share/doc/preparing.rst

 (``region``) and setting the curvature (``curvature``).

 The output ``table_extrapolate.pot`` of the extrapolation step can now be used for the coarse-grained run.
-If GROMACSis used as a molecule dynamics package, the potential has to be converted and exported to a suitable GROMACSformat as described in the final step.
+If GROMACS is used as a molecule dynamics package, the potential has to be converted and exported to a suitable GROMACS format as described in the final step.

 Exporting the table
 ~~~~~~~~~~~~~~~~~~~